 Paid media monitoring services are constantly updated, and sophisticated filters save time that would otherwise be spent sifting through poorly matched alerts.
 This alone makes them better than Google Alerts.

 A paid service doesn’t need to cost a fortune, either.
-For example, Prowly offers a budget-friendly monthly subscription option starting at $258 monthly.
+For example, Prowly offers a budget-friendly monthly subscription option starting at $258 monthly (billed annually).
 It includes a free 7-day trial, and no annual commitment is required.

 In addition, Prowly’s media monitoring is just one of the advanced tools in its PR software suite of solutions.
 Your subscription includes their full PR CRM experience, which includes an extensive media contact database, digital press release and newsroom building, and media pitch tracking.